zstoebs/site/content/notes/life/index.md

 - My family by birth is important to me.
 - <strong>My physical fitness, diet, and mental health are intertwined and are core to who I am.</strong>
 - In frustrating situations, stepping back mentally, and sometimes physically, often helps me see the macro-perspective to explore my best path moving forward.
+- The most fun and approachable to building complex systems is to solve problems modularly and abstractly, starting with the small easy components in abstract terms to lay a strong foundation, understanding, toolkit, etc. from which to build the rest.
+For me, it all comes together with significantly less frustration if I have tools instrument my objectives.

 ## Observations
 - I am very, very lucky.